Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 which indicates the dominance of anti-particle in the regions where $\rho$ is negative \cite{Gr00}.
-If $\rho$ is positive definite everywhere and normalizable, then $\rho(t,{\bf x})$ could approximately represent the probability density of finding the particle at $(t,{\bf x})$
+If $\rho$ is approximately positive definite and normalizable, then $\rho(t,{\bf x})$ could approximately represent the probability density of finding the particle at $(t,{\bf x})$

 For free relativistic particles, (\ref{KGE}) reduces to

 The solutions of positive energy to (\ref{KGFree}) also satisfies the Salpeter equation or the square-root KG equation \cite{KR11},

 whose form is similar to the Sch\"odinger equation.